Early detection saves lives

 If you are not comfortable with a mobile phlebotomist from Portamedic coming to your home for the required blood draw, you and a member of the Portamedic team can agree on another location to complete the blood draw.

-For example, you may feel more comfortable at a family/friend’s home or a local Walgreens location.
+For example, you may feel more comfortable at a family/friend’s home.

 The purpose of the at-home blood draw service is to help meet study participants where they are, and to reduce the stress of study participation.
 We greatly value your interest in the study, and we want to make sure you feel comfortable if you decide to join the study.